 Bateman’s other main interest is political parties.
 “We assume we vote for a certain political party because it’s somehow closer to what we believe,” Bateman says, “rather than recognizing the degrees to which political parties shape what we believe.”

 The United States Congress, political parties, and the electorate—Bateman studies how these entities have shaped each other throughout the nation’s history.
 “It’s messy,” he warns, with lots of insights for today.

 Bateman says the United States Congress is somewhat unique, a structure that in theory allows for ongoing responsiveness between citizens and the government.
 “Most legislatures don’t truly do the work of representation,” he explains.
 “Parties do the work, so you vote for the party and its platform, and you know what they’re going to do.”

 United States Representatives are more directly beholden to the desires of their unique set of constituents.
 This responsiveness introduces degrees of dynamism and complexity.
 One group of representatives Bateman studies—southern Democrats after the Civil War—tried to walk a politically fine line with their constituents to hold onto their seats.

-In a forthcoming book, Southern Nation: Congress and the South in American Political Development, Bateman collaborates with Ira Katznelson (Columbia University) and John Lapinski (University of Pennsylvania) to investigate the role of southern Democrats in Congress between the Civil War and the New Deal.
-The book will be published in the spring of 2018 by Princeton University Press.
+In his book, Southern Nation: Congress and White Supremacy after Reconstruction, Bateman collaborated with Ira Katznelson (Columbia University) and John Lapinski (University of Pennsylvania) to investigate the role of southern Democrats in Congress between the Civil War and the New Deal.
+The book was published in the spring of 2018 by Princeton University Press.